Aluriak/neural_world/README.md

 - look at the *neural_world/actions.py* source file.
 Its high-level and give a good look to the global program actions;
 - look at the *neural_world/engine.py* source file, where the main loop of step is designed;
 - look at the *neural_world/__main__.py* source file, where global behavior of the program is defined (see *next steps* part);
+- look at the *neural_world/neural_network.py* source file, where all the neurons logic, in term of simulation, is implemented;
-- look at the *neural_world/neural_network.py* source file, where all the logic about BNN is implemented;
+- look at the *neural_world/neural_network_engine.py* source file, where all the core logic about BNN is implemented;
 - create your own observer, that do lots of things (opengl representation, real-time statistical analysis,…);